Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Introduction

-The $\kappa$-$J$ phase diagram of the 3D LAH models~\cite{MV-08,KMPST-08,BPV-21-ncAH} for $N\ge 2$ is sketched in Fig.~\ref{phdiasketchncLAH}.
-It presents three phases, which differ in the properties of the gauge correlations, in the confinement or deconfinement of the charged excitations, and in the behavior under SU($N$) transformations.
+The phase diagrams of the 3D LAH models in the Hamiltonian parameter space $J$-$\kappa$, see Eq.~(\ref{AHH}), are sketched in Fig.~\ref{phdiasketchncLAH}.
+The phase diagram of the multicomponent LAH models presents three phases, which differ in the properties of the gauge correlations, in the confinement or deconfinement of the charged excitations, and in the behavior under $SU(N)$ transformations.
 In the small-$J$ Coulomb (C) phase, the scalar field is disordered and gauge correlations are long ranged.
-For large $J$ two phases occur, the molecular (M) and Higgs (H) ordered phase, in which the global SU($N$) symmetry is spontaneously broken, the order parameter being the gauge-invariant bilinear $Q_{{\bm x}}^{ab} = \bar{z}_{\bm x}^a z_{\bm x}^b - \delta^{ab}/N$.
+For large $J$ two phases occur, the molecular (M) and Higgs (H) ordered phase, in which the global $SU(N)$ symmetry is spontaneously broken, the order parameter being a gauge-invariant bilinear of the scalar field.
 The two phases are distinguished by the behavior of the gauge modes: the gauge field is long ranged in the M phase (small $\kappa$), while it is gapped in the H phase (large $\kappa$).
 Moreover, while the C and M phases are confined phases, the H phase shows the deconfinement of charged gauge-invariant excitations, represented by nonlocal dressed scalar operators \cite{Dirac:1955uv,KK-85,KK-86,BPV-23b}, whose correlations do not vanish in the large-distance limit~\cite{BPV-23b,KK-85,KK-86,BN-87}.
-For $N=1$, see the upper panel of Fig.~\ref{phdiasketchncLAH}, there are two phases, characterized only by the gauge behavior, as no global symmetry is present.
+For $N=1$, see the upper panel of Fig.~\ref{phdiasketchncLAH}, there are only two phases, that differ for the gauge behavior, as no global symmetry is present.
 As it occurs for $N\ge 2$, charged scalar modes are deconfined in the H phase~\cite{KK-85,KK-86,BN-87}.

-The transition lines may be of first order or continuous and, in the latter case, belong to universality classes that may depend on the number $N$ of scalar components.
-The continuous transitions are related to the stable (charged or uncharged) fixed points of the RG flow, each one with its own attraction domain in the model parameter space.

-The CM and CH transition lines have already been thoroughly investigated.
-The CM transitions are in the same universality class as that of the 3D CP$^{N-1}$ model (defined on the line $\kappa=0$).
-An effective description is provided by a LGW model without gauge fields~\cite{BPV-21-ncAH,PV-19-CP,PV-19-AH3d,PV-20-largeNCP}.
-The stable fixed point is {\em uncharged}, and gauge fields have only the role of hindering non-gauge-invariant modes from becoming critical.
-For $N\ge 3$ the LGW theory predicts a generic first-order transition, while, for $N=2$, the transitions can be continuous in the O(3) vector universality class.
-The continuous CH transitions are associated with the stable charged fixed point of the RG flow of the AH field theory (AHFT)~\cite{HLM-74,IKK-96,MZ-03,KS-08,IZMHS-19,BPV-21-ncAH,BPV-22,BPV-23b}